xuelingbo/LSP-DS/README.md

 This command will copy the modified files and cover the original one.

+There still some problems, so please skip this step for now.

 # Compile HRLDAS

 Please follow `hrldas_manual.ipynb` to install the necessary libraries and compile the HRLDAS.